 ERICA and WikiTalk (8 minutes)

-WikiTalk was used with the female android robot ERICA in the ERATO Ishiguro Symbiotic Human-Robot Interaction project at Kyoto University, where Graham Wilcock was Visiting Professor in 2018-19.
-In the video ERICA talks about ancient Greek, robots, artificial intelligence, intelligence in medieval philosophy, and about male and female android robots.
+WikiTalk was used with ERICA android robot in the ERATO Ishiguro Symbiotic Human-Robot Interaction project at Kyoto University, where Graham Wilcock was Visiting Professor in 2018-19.
+In the video ERICA talks about ancient Greek, robots, artificial intelligence, the concept of intelligence in medieval philosophy, and about male and female android robots.